perkeep/perkeep/doc/protocol/discovery.md

     Host: 127.0.0.1
     Accept: text/x-camli-configuration

-The response is a JSON document:
+The response is a JSON document with a [Discovery value](https://perkeep.org/pkg/types/camtypes/#Discovery), such as:

     {
       "blobHashFuncs": [